ivaylosharkov/eos-demo/README.md

 Third patch

-HotFix - Patch

-it was not enough

-Adding some details here!

-Prep for branch E
+Removed some text in the develop branch